OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ### Take advantage of a performance option in Office on the web

 The `displayInIframe` property is an additional property in the configuration object that you can pass to `displayDialogAsync`.
 When this property is set to `true`, and the add-in is running in a document opened in Office on the web, the dialog box will open as a floating iframe rather than an independent window, which makes it open faster.
-The following is an example:
+The following is an example.

 ```js
 Office.context.ui.displayDialogAsync('https://myDomain/myDialog.html', {height: 30, width: 20, displayInIframe: true});